Climax locomotive: Class A

 These featured a steam engine unit with two vertical cylinders mounted in the center of the locomotive.
 Class A Climaxes had a frame similar to a flatcar with wooden boxcar-like bodywork built up above it to protect the crew and fuel from the elements—this could be more or less covering between locomotive to locomotive.
 The front half of the locomotive, in front of the engine unit, contained the boiler.
 In smaller examples this may have been a vertical boiler, while in larger ones a tee boiler was employed.
-Class A Climaxes were small locomotives, generally under seventeen tons.
+Class A Climaxes were small locomotives, generally under 17 tons.
 Class A Climaxes, unlike Heisler and Shay locomotives, had two-speed gearboxes.

 Class B

-Introduced in 1893, the Climax Class B was looking more like a conventional steam locomotive.
-It had the cylinders either side of the boiler, permitting it to be longer and larger than possible with the Class A arrangement.
-The two cylinders drove a transverse shaft that was geared to the longitudinal driveshaft in the middle; on early Class B climaxes, the cylinders were horizontal and pointing forwards, while later ones had the cylinders angled upwards at about 30 degrees from horizontal.
+Introduced in 1893, the Climax Class B was closer in appearance to a conventional steam locomotive.
+It had the cylinders on either side of the boiler, permitting a longer and larger boiler than the Class A arrangement.
+The two cylinders drove a transverse shaft that was geared to the longitudinal driveshaft in the middle; on early Class B Climaxes, the cylinders were horizontal and pointing forwards, while later ones had the cylinders angled upwards at about 30 degrees from horizontal.
 Class B Climaxes weighed approximately 17 tons at minimum to a maximum of approximately 60 tons.

 Class C

-A class C was a three-truck design, the additional powered truck being beneath a water-carrying tender articulated to the locomotive.
+A Class C was a three-truck design similar in layout to a Class B, the additional powered truck being beneath a water-carrying tender articulated to the locomotive.
 This allowed the locomotive to operate for longer periods of time before needing to stop for water.
 All Class C locomotives had inclined cylinders.